Skip to main content

 Supporting content

-A tax treaty between Portugal and your home country does not apply automatically.
+A tax treaty between Portugal and your home country should be checked income by income and reflected consistently in the filing record.

-Your Portuguese IRS return — specifically the Anexo J (foreign income annex) — may need to declare each foreign income stream, identify the source country, and reference the applicable treaty provision.
-If you do not claim the credit, you pay full Portuguese tax on top of whatever you paid at home.
+Your Portuguese IRS return, specifically the Anexo J (foreign income annex), may need to declare each foreign income stream, identify the source country, and reference the applicable treaty provision.
+If the relief route is not reflected correctly in the filing, the Portuguese outcome can be worse than expected even where foreign tax has already been paid.

 For US citizens moving to Portugal, the coordination is more complex because the US taxes worldwide income regardless of treaties.
-For UK nationals moving to Portugal, the key treaty provisions relate to pension income, which represents the largest income stream for many British expats.
+For UK-Portugal cases, pension streams often need separate treaty review, but the relevant treaty analysis still depends on the income types actually present in the file.
 Taxbordr's income-by-income treaty analysis is the core of every Position Memo.

 Supporting content